DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares

 \subsection{Experimental Setup}

 All simulations were conducted in Python using the PyTorch 2.5 framework on a workstation equipped with an Intel i9 CPU and an NVIDIA RTX A6000 GPU.
-A 2-D coverage area of $1000\times1000$~m$^2$ is considered with $M=10$ visible beams.
+A 2-D coverage area of $1000\times1000$~m$^2$ is considered with $M=10$ visible satellites.
 The discount factor is set to $\gamma=0.99$, the learning rate $\eta=10^{-3}$ (Adam optimizer), and the target network update interval $C=200$.
 Each training episode consists of $T=100$ steps, and the replay buffer stores $10^4$ transitions.

-Six algorithms are compared for performance evaluation: \begin{itemize} \item \textbf{PPO~\cite{Schulman2017_PPO}:} Proximal Policy Optimization baseline with a clipped surrogate objective. \item \textbf{DDQN~\cite{VanHasselt2016_DDQN}:} Double Deep Q-Network that employs separate target and online networks to mitigate overestimation. \item \textbf{DQN~\cite{Mnih2015_DQN}:} Standard Deep Q-Network with experience replay and a single target estimator. \item \textbf{ALG-B~\cite{Elsanhoury2024_BeamBased}:} Geometry-based intersection and exclusion algorithm for massive-MIMO LEO constellations, utilizing beam footprints and satellite identifiers to determine user position. \item \textbf{LSTM-WLS~\cite{Sbeity2023_LSTM}:} LSTM neural-network-based satellite weighting framework that predicts measurement reliability and applies adaptive WLS for single-epoch localization. \item \textbf{Proposed DQN-WLS:} The proposed method integrates adaptive beam weighting with the WLS estimator to enable without explicit CSI estimation, real-time positioning. \end{itemize} The implementation of all six algorithms, including network configurations and simulation parameters, is available for reproducibility.\footnote{Source code and configuration files are available at: \url{https://github.com/BoneZhou/DRL-LEO-Beam-Positioning}}
+\textbf{Residual Doppler.} After ephemeris-based Doppler pre-compensation, the residual Doppler is modeled as a zero-mean Gaussian random variable with variance $\sigma_{\fDr}^{2}=5$ (Hz$^2$), and its impact is incorporated into the measurement reliability via \eqref{eq:sinr_eff}--\eqref{eq:sigma_doppler}, where $T_p=N_pT_s$.